-“For me, it can be a lucrative field because of the chance to specialise and become faster.”
+It can be a lucrative field because of the chance to specialise and become faster.

 My fashion translation work has ranged from poring over glossaries to learning about the intricacies of how shoes are constructed.
 I’ve learned words like penny bar, last and vamp, and proofread interviews with models.
 On other projects, I’ve used my literary translation skills to translate the rags-to-riches story of the man who became the director of one of Spain’s leading sportswear companies.

 This can also vary quite a lot.
 Your translation client might be a large fashion house or a small independent one.
 It could be an individual designer or a large marketing department.
 Luxury and sportswear brands also commission fashion translations.
 And don’t forget eco-friendly clothes and traditional handcrafted footwear.
 Lots of large companies and fashion houses use translation agencies.
 This is because they need translations into multiple languages.
 But there’s also scope for working with smaller independent fashion houses, as your direct customers.

 What are the advantages of working with agencies versus direct clients when it comes to fashion translation?